harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-partition.md

 id: pod-network-partition
 title: Pod network partition
 ---
-## Introduction
-- It blocks the 100% Ingress and Egress traffic of the target application by creating network policy.
+Pod network partition is a Kubernetes pod-level fault that blocks 100% ingress and egress traffic of the target application by creating network policy.
-- It can test the application's resilience to lossy/flaky network.
+- It can test the application's resilience to lossy (or flaky) network.

-tip Fault execution flow chart
 ![Pod Network Partition](./static/images/network-chaos.png)